learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/WSL.md

 ## Introduction

 **NOTE:** We assume your computer is already virtualization ready with technologies like Hyper-V Threading enabled.
-If you have a computer which may not obviously satisfy this (remote server, old systems, custom installations), we recommend 1) Enabling virtualization from BIOS/UEFI and then 2) Turning on Hyper-V Windows feature.
-A simple search with the mentioned keywords would suffice the exact steps.
+If you have a computer which may not obviously satisfy this (remote server, old systems, custom installations), we recommend 1) Enabling virtualization from BIOS/UEFI and then 2) Turning on Hyper-V Windows feature and Windows Subsystem for Linux feature.
+A simple search with the mentioned keywords would sufficiently provide the exact steps.

 This article will help Windows users setup and use WSL 2 and save their time solving issues.
 Before we begin, it is highly recommended to use the modern [Windows Terminal](https://apps.microsoft.com/detail/windows-terminal/9N0DX20HK701?hl=en-us&gl=US) app on Windows for Command Line operations, which allows much more customization and ability to have different types of terminals open at the same time in different tabs (For example, Powershell, Windows Command Prompt and Azure Shell simultaneously).